earthspecies/library/egyptian_fruit_bat/README.md

 The directories `files###` are where the WAV-type audio vocalizations are stored, and the csv's are where the file info and annotations can be found.
 The file `better_annotations.csv` does not actually make the annotations any better than they already are, it simply joins the information contained in the original `Annotations.csv` with the file information in `FileInfo.csv`.
 (Joining the file ID and annotations for each file with the file name and path so that we can more easily grab the annotations for each file)

+Cite this Data:
+===
-> Prat, Yosef; Taub, Mor; Pratt, Ester; Yovel, Yossi (2017): An annotated dataset of Egyptian fruit bat vocalizations across varying contexts and during vocal ontogeny. figshare.
-Collection. https://doi.org/10.6084/m9.figshare.c.3666502.v2
+Prat, Y., Taub, M., Pratt, E., & Yovel, Y..
+(2017).
+An annotated dataset of Egyptian fruit bat vocalizations across varying contexts and during vocal ontogeny (Version 2). figshare. https://doi.org/10.6084/m9.figshare.c.3666502.v2

 Explorations:
 ===